 ACL Overview

 Most of the time, repair is not possible and a reconstruction is needed.
 ACL reconstruction surgery is done by taking a tendon from somewhere else in the body (or from a donor) and using it to replace the torn ACL.
+Dr. Burnham’s research and clinical experience has shown excellent outcomes using the quadriceps tendon and patellar tendon (BTB) as graft choices, both of which offer both reliable stability and minimal donor site complications.

 Individualized, Anatomic ACL Surgery